Chuuch/Chuuch/README.md

 ### Project 3: ConnectBuddy Messenger
 A messaging web application powered by React, Typescript, Tailwind CSS, Framer Motion & Firebase.
-Users can effortlessly register, personalized profiles and participate in teams for streamlined collaboration.
+Users can effortlessly register, personalized profiles, and participate in teams for streamlined collaboration.
 Implemented a chat feature as well as voice & video call functionality.
 The application prioritizes user control, allowing the flexibility to block or connect with others based on individual preferences.

 ### Project 4: Home4You MERN Real Estate

-This project is an advanced MERN Stack real estate application, featuring MongoDB, Express.js, React.js, and Node.js.
+This project is an advanced MERN Stack real estate application, featuring MongoDB, Express.js, React.js, Node.js, and Firebase.
 With Tailwind CSS for a polished UI, the platform offers secure JSON Web Token authentication and an optional Google Authentication via a convenient pop-up sign-in.
 Enhanced by Redux for efficient state management, this solution redefines the real estate experience, combining security, flexibility, and modern design.

 ## 🎓 Courses